 A professional designer can open your field of view to relevant value drivers.
 Remember, a designer’s incentive isn’t to sell equipment.
 If it is – you’ve got an equipment salesperson, not a designer.
 This tip is not so obvious to influencers or key players in the equipment buying process.

 Flooring selection is critical to your weight room design, but doesn’t fall in the equipment budget.
-This said, flooring is “equipment” even though often assigned to the capital budget for construction.
-Flooring grouped in the capital category usually makes the decision maker unqualified to make decisions for flooring within your weight room.
-This is because flooring serves as a critical element to the active safety of student athletes.
+This said flooring is “equipment” even though often assigned to the capital budget for construction.
+Flooring grouped in the capital category usually makes the decision-maker unqualified to make decisions for flooring within your weight room.
+This is because flooring serves as a critical element to the active safety of student-athletes.
 Imagine building a medical clinic and the person in charge of selecting sensitive medical equipment was a person most experienced in roofing materials.
-There would be exceptional deficiency in decision making related patient safety, and liability to the medical clinic.
+There would be an exceptional deficiency in decision-making related to patient safety and liability to the medical clinic.

 Contact us to discuss your weight room design and facility renovation plan.